About the Accommodation Subcommittee

 Each University hall of residence has a Senior Student, who is elected annually from the returning students and is chair of the hall committee.
 Together with other elected hall committee members, Senior Students are responsible for organising a range of social events and activities for hall residents.

-All Senior Students meet together with the Association President and the SRC Accommodation Officer once a month at the Senior Students' Forum.
+All Senior Students meet together with the Association President and the SRC Accommodation Officer every 2 weeks at the Senior Students' Forum.